bmedicke/REED/readme.md

 ---

-The following images show the stack before we have executed any instructions (in maim):
+The following images show the stack before we have executed any instructions (in main):

 > stack-frame-main-0.jpg